Characters: Kamen Rider Gaim Beat Riders

 - In #41, he is able to defeat Redyue by using his new Overlord powers.

-- Transformation Is a Free Action: Averted, but not in the sense that he's vulnerable during it: Kouta's one of the few Riders to weaponize his Transformation Sequence: It gives out a burst of energy that defends him from attacks, and the metal fruit the drops from the portal can actually hurt, which he's used as a ball to kick the enemy for a distraction.
+- Transformation Is a Free Action: Averted, but not in the sense that he's vulnerable during it: Kouta's one of the few Riders to weaponize his Transformation Sequence: It gives out a burst of energy that defends him from attacks, and the Armor Parts that drop from the portal can actually hurt, which he's used as a ball to kick the enemy for a distraction.
 He's also used his orange armor as more than just armor: He can convert it into a spinning helmet that can fend off attacks, and can even transform it into a spinning shield on his hand.
 Taken Up to Eleven with Kiwami Arms, where all the fruits can swarm the enemy in a metallic barrage.

 - ▄bermensch: Becomes one in #23, rejecting the hopeless solutions of the other Riders and choosing an ideal path above moral compromise.
 He wants to destroy the very rule of the universe that demands sacrifice in exchange for hope.